-ECED 325 - Foundations in Phonics and Language Structure for Early Childhood (3)

-This course provides a foundation for teaching reading to children in P - 3 classrooms using scientifically based reading research (SBRR) to examine phonics and the structure of language.
-This course requires unsupervised field experiences, and is part of the Reading Minor block of courses.
-Prerequisite: ECED-210
+ECED 330 - Reading and Writing in Early Childhood (3) This course focuses on the development of reading comprehension and writing skills in young children based on scientific reading research (SBRR).
+This course requires field experiences, and is part of the Reading Minor block.
+Prerequisite: ECED-325 Crosslisted as: ECED.